Best AEO Platforms 2026

 Yolando

-Yolando (pricing not public, $8.5M in funding) takes a labor-intensive approach to AI search optimization with 5 AI search engine coverage.
-As of May 2026, the platform creates content but does not execute across Reddit or community channels.
+Yolando (pricing not public, $8.5M in funding) takes a labor-intensive approach to AI search optimization with about 4 AI search engine coverage.
+As of July 2026, the platform creates content but does not execute across Reddit or community channels.

 Yolando's approach leans heavily on agent-driven workflows.
 The $8.5M in funding suggests serious product development, but without public pricing or transparent feature documentation, it is difficult to compare directly.
 The absence of Reddit and community channel support limits its ability to influence the third-party sources that AI search engines actually cite.
 Our research found that 85% of AI citations come from third-party sites, which makes blog-only strategies incomplete.